Understanding the prime-rib-cooking Time per Pound Chart

 • 1 tablespoon grated ginger

-Let your prime rib soak in this mixture for a few hours, giving it a sweet and spicy profile.
+• Soak your prime rib in this stuff for a few hours, and you get a sweet and spicy profile.

-When preparing your prime rib, it’s important to consider timing.
+When cooking your prime rib, timing is everything.
 Here are a few strategies:

-• Season generously: Apply salt and pepper liberally, covering the entire surface of the meat.
-This will help form a flavorful crust as it cooks.
+Season generously: Rub salt and pepper all over, covering the entire surface of the meat.
+This (and the fat from pork) will form a flavorful crust as it cooks.

-• Resting time: After seasoning, allow the meat to rest at room temperature before cooking.
-This promotes even cooking and enhances flavor absorption.
+Resting time: After seasoning, let the meat rest at room temperature before cooking.
+This allows for even cooking and helps flavor absorption.

-• Timing the marinade: For maximum flavor, give your marinade time to work—consider marinating overnight or at least 4-6 hours.
+Marinade time: For the fullest flavor, allow your marinade to work its magic—marinate overnight or at least 4–6 hours.

 Experimenting with Citrus

-Citrus fruits like lemon, lime, or orange can also add a unique flavor to your prime rib.
+Lemon, lime or orange citrus fruits can also create a different flavor for your prime rib.
 Create a marinade using:

 • Juice and zest from 2 lemons